 For as long as I can remember, this has been one of my youngest daughter’s favorite dishes.

-And because of that, it is a staple item on our holiday menu.
+And because of that, sweet and sour green beans are a staple item on our holiday menu.

 Did you know that green beans aren’t a vegetable, they’re a fruit.